 Tuning is manual but everything is easy to read.

 This device is great for those that want to listen to their music or shows.
 You can use a USB stick with audio stored on it and listen to whatever you want.
-This means this radio has a lot of potential for entertainment during a situation.
-Some audiobooks or music could help improve morale.
+This means this radio has a lot of potential for entertainment during an emergency situation.
+Some audiobooks or music could help improve morale, and if you’re listening solo, you can spare the double speakers and use headphones instead.
 You can also use a TF (Class 10) card.

 The radio does not have a shortwave band but other than that it has a lot to offer.